Guadalupe Rosales: Career

-Guadalupe Rosales's started collecting vernacular photography in 2015.
+Guadalupe Rosales started collecting vernacular photography in 2015.
 She has crowd sourced a digital archive.
 Her Instagram accounts are named "Veteranas & Rucas" and "Map Pointz".

 In her studio practice, Guadalupe works with sculpture, photography, video, sound, drawing, and community based projects and collaborations, and the archive, centering on the creation of immersive and sensorial spaces to activate memory and evoke a collective experience and embodiment.

 One such immersive space can be found in the photo booth.
 For example, in "Legends Never Die, A Collective Memory", an exhibition at Aperture Foundation in 2018, "begins with a blown-up black-and-white portrait of two beautiful teenage girls seated cheek to cheek in a photo booth, their eyebrows thinly arched."